Do you love stories? Me too!

 After a successful thirty-year run at several Fortune 150 companies, starting as an instructional designer and ending as a chief diversity and corporate social responsibility officer, I’ve turned the page on that career and begun a new chapter.
 Now, I am an author.

 I write to explore the wild and noble territory of the human heart, and to leave behind a brave and honest map.

-Three words to describe me: Persevering.
+Three word description: Persevering.
 Freckled.
 Adaptable—which can be a weakness but our weaknesses are our strengths taken to extreme or used inappropriately.

 5 Favorite books?

 I’m also partial to Sweet Baby Lover, the memoir I wrote.
-A few of the book’s reviews are toward the bottom of this page, and I’m happy to talk with bookclubs about it.
+A few of the book’s reviews are below, and I’m happy to talk with bookclubs about it.

 “I read this book at one sitting and thought about it for days.
 This is an incredibly brave and honest book about two very special yet different people, and how honesty and commitment both to their own truth and to each other, brought them together and created an epic love story.”

 “I highly recommend this book to everyone who wants an inside view of the life-changing experiences of one woman, how she finds her way to herself and figures out what she truly values.
 An amazing and surprising story.”

 “The writing of Jule Kucera is authentic and intimate, pulling me in with her observations of both the mundane and the extraordinary, the painful and the joyous.
 She is perceptive, reflective and forgiving, choosing words that that force me to think a little harder about life.”